 Your main points of contact for all issues relating to occupational health and safety are the department for Occupational Health and Safety Services and Evironmental Protection (SDU) and the TU Berlin Medical Service.

 Staff working in the Department of Education for Sustainable Nutrition and Food Science are making their contribution to sustainability by equipping the offices in their newly founded academic chair with furniture from the University’s depot.
 This is one of many examples of how the issue of sustainability is being taken up by staff.

 Students at the University can acquire a sustainability certificate and gain skills in the area of sustainable development by focusing on this issue as part of their degree program.

 Environmentally conscious behavior should in no way only be restricted to our private lives.
 Commitment to environmental issues is also very welcome in the workplace.
-The SDU (only in German) provides a number of tips as well as advice and practical support to help you and your department or academic chair save energy, water, and paper, reduce waste, and improve and intensify your waste separation.
+The department for Occupational Health and Safety Services and Evironmental Protection (SDU) provides a number of tips as well as advice and practical support to help you and your department or academic chair save energy, water, and paper, reduce waste, and improve and intensify your waste separation.

 kubus is a cooperation and advisory initiative for anyone looking to establish networks outside the University focusing on the issues of sustainable development and the environment. kubus promotes commitment to these issues in the context of the civil society and sustainable entrepreneurship as well as through a range of measures and activities dedicated to protecting the planet on various levels and by helping set up cooperative activities between academics and students at Technische Universität Berlin and non-University institutions and organizations.